 If you are a deep thinker, you have probably asked yourself these and other existential questions.
-We are the only species on Earth that wonders about its own existence.
+We are the only species on Earth that wonder about existence.
 Unfortunately, these queries rarely lead us to a certain answer.

 1. Is there an afterlife?

 You would certainly expect to see this question on this list.
 This is probably one of the first existential questions humans asked themselves.
-We all lose our loved ones to death and we all know that one day we will die too, so it makes sense why we want to know what awaits us on the other side.
+We all lose our loved ones to death and we all know that one day, we will die too, so it makes sense why we want to know what awaits us on the other side.
 So, is there life after death?

 If yes, then there are so many scenarios of what exactly happens when we die.
 They start with the world’s oldest religions and end with fresh controversial theories like biocentrism.
 We humans have always feared the unknown, that’s why speculations about death make most of us feel uncomfortable.

 What awaits us after death?
 The Christian Judgment Day?
 The Buddhist reincarnation?
 The scenarios are endless, but they all have one thing in common – our fate after death will depend on our deeds during our earthly life.

 So our consciousness, along with everything that makes us who we are, just vanishes forever.
-This perspective also suggests that there is no deeper meaning in our existence and we are just part of the natural cycle of life and death.
+This perspective also suggests that there is no deeper meaning in our existence and we are just a part of the natural cycle of life and death.

 2. Is the universe finite?

 This is a more recent but also ancient existential question.
-Since the humanity started to observe celestial bodies, more queries about our place in this world arose.
-Cosmological theories asking whether the universe is finite or infinite first appeared in the ancient Greece and Mesopotamia.
+Since humanity started to observe celestial bodies, more queries about our place in this world arose.
+Cosmological theories that asked whether the universe was finite or infinite first appeared in ancient Greece and Mesopotamia.

-According to a popular theory of the multiverse, our universe is just one of the multiple others.
+According to the popular theory of the multiverse, our universe is just one of the multiple ones.
 However, even if our own universe is finite, then does this bunch of multiple universes end?
-If there is such thing as the multiverse, the problem of infinity still remains unsolved.
+If there is such a thing as the multiverse, the problem of infinity still remains unsolved.

 3. Are we alone in the universe?

 If here on Earth, all living organisms are built of carbon compounds, an alien planet with a completely different environment could have silicon or ammonia-based life forms.
 Just imagining that one day we may encounter an unknown extraterrestrial civilization is exciting and scary at the same time.

-On the other hand, if we are indeed alone in the universe, the very thought of it brings the feelings of loneliness and fear.
+On the other hand, if we are indeed alone in the universe, the very thought of it evokes the feelings of loneliness and fear.
 Just think about it – we are the only living beings lost in the depths of the vast and cold space… How lonely and frightening does it sound?

 4. Is there a Higher power?

 Another one of the most ancient existential questions humans asked themselves.
-The religious and traditional way of thinking gives a positive answer to this question.
+A religious and traditional way of thinking gives a positive answer to this question.
 For centuries, this point of view was perceived as the only truth.

 5. Is our existence just a product of a sequence of random events or is this all meant to be?